Venture Catalyst Challenge 2023

 E

 ach Track has a Heat where competing teams pitch to a panel of judges.
 Think of these as our programme semi-finals.
-5 Track winners will each be awarded £10,000 and proceed to take part in the VCC Grand Final.
+Five Track winners will each be awarded £10,000 and proceed to take part in the VCC Grand Final.

 Which teams will make it through?